 Petrified stumps of massive redwood trees still stand as testimony on the site, and the fossils of plants and insects found there provide a fascinating glimpse at a lush ecosystem and climate very different from the ones that exist today.
 Because the park is not large (~3.5 by 4 miles), it can be explored in a few hours to a half-day.
 I combined my visit to the Monument with scenic driving on the Frontier Pathways Byway and the Gold Belt Tour, and a stop at Garden of the Gods.
 This area is near Pike’s Peak as well and you can see lovely views of it from the park.

-Florissant Fossil beds is located about 35 miles west of Colorado Springs.
+Florissant Fossil Beds National Monument is located about 35 miles west of Colorado Springs.
 Take US Highway 24 to the town of Florissant, then travel 2 miles south on Teller County Road 1 to the Visitor Center (follow signs).
 These are paved roads suitable for passenger cars.
 The nearest airport is at Colorado Springs (COS).
 There is no public transportation to the monument.

 What to See and Do